-The phase one deadline pertains to student applicants only; the letter of recommendation from your faculty mentor is due by the phase two deadline.
+The phase one deadline pertains to student applicants only; the letter of support from your faculty mentor is due by the phase two deadline.

 Once you submit your phase one application, you will receive an email with a link to your phase two application which will ask for:

-- a two-page, single-spaced project description uploaded as a PDF.
-(For detailed instructions on what your project description should include, please refer to the "Selection Criteria" page.)
+- a two-page, single-spaced project description in PDF format (for detailed instructions on what your project description should include, please refer to the "Selection Criteria" page).